About This Chapter

 10. Crime and Punishment by Dostoevsky: Summary & Analysis

 Crime and Punishment is the best known work of Fyodor Dostoevsky.
 Read a summary of this famous novel, and analyze what this story meant to readers in Dostoevsky's time as well as what it means to us today.

 11. Eugene Onegin: Summary, Characters & Analysis

 Alexander Pushkin's Eugene Onegin is a novel in verse, sometimes described as an anti-novel.
 A satirical masterpiece of the early nineteenth century, it's a touchstone of Russian literature.
 It both characterizes and comments on the Romantic movement.

-12. Fyodor Dostoevsky: Biography, Books & Short Stories
+12. Fyodor Dostoyevsky: Biography, Books & Short Stories

-Dostoevsky's work has been translated into over 150 languages, and his reputation as a literary genius is indisputable.
-Read the following lesson to learn more about the life and works of this prolific and insightful writer.
+Dostoyevsky's work has been translated into more than 150 languages, and his reputation as a literary genius is indisputable.
+In this lesson, you'll learn more about the life and works of this prolific and insightful writer.

 13. Heart of Darkness: Themes & Analysis

 Whether this is your introduction to Joseph Conrad's most notable work or you're returning for a closer look, this lesson will shed some light on the thematic elements at work in the story.
 Read on to discover more about these themes and how they play a part in 'Heart of Darkness'.

 14. The Bells by Poe: Summary & Analysis